-Whether it’s spring cleaning time or you’re simply in the mood to clear out some clutter, there are plenty of easy ways to give your Mac a good dusting.
+Whether it’s spring cleaning time or you’re simply in the mood to clear out some clutter, there are plenty of easy ways to clean up your Mac.
 Read on for seven ways to give your Mac a deep digital clean, from tidying your desktop icons to organizing the Finder sidebar.

 1. Yank seldom-used icons out of the desktop dock

 So there I was, idly poking around the app dock at the bottom of my Mac’s screen when I noticed just how many dock icons I never, ever click on.
 The Apple Maps icon?
 Never use it. iBooks?
 Ditto.
 GarageBand?
 Hardly ever.